A COLIBRI Photometric Study of SN 2025bvm: A Normal, Slowly Declining Type Ia Supernova: INTRODUCTION

 \section{INTRODUCTION}

-Type Ia supernovae (SNe~Ia) constitute fundamental tools in modern astrophysics.
-Their exceptional and consistent peak luminosity has established them as powerful extragalactic distance indicators.
-In fact, observations of high-redshift SNe Ia provided the key evidence for the discovery of the accelerated expansion of the Universe \citep{Riess1998, Perlmutter1999}.
+Type Ia supernovae (SNe~Ia) are fundamental tools in modern astrophysics.
+Their exceptional and consistent peak luminosity have established them as powerful extragalactic distance indicators.
+In fact, observations of high-redshift SNe Ia provided key evidence for the accelerated expansion of the Universe \citep{Riess1998, Perlmutter1999}.
 This fundamental role as standard candles is based on the remarkable uniformity of their intrinsic photometric properties, allowing for the determination of cosmic distances on cosmological scales